Métisse Motorcycles: Métisse Mk5

 The firm's most complete product is the Métisse Mk5, a bespoke retro-styled roadster.
 The Mk5 has not only a Métisse frame, but a new "Adelaide" 8-valve 997 cc air-&-oil-cooled 5-speed 360° parallel twin engine designed and manufactured in-house by Métisse.
 The Mk5 is a hand-crafted motorcycle and the riding position is adjusted to the customer's dimensions.
 The firm provides the buyer with a portfolio with images of the bike during its build, along with documentation of its particular specification.

 The Mk5 is available either as a "Café Racer" (with or without a nose fairing) or as a "Street Scrambler".
 The bike has a 4130 chrome-moly cradle frame with 41mm non-adjustable Ceriani forks and twin Öhlins rear shocks.
 The engine produces claimed 97 hp and claimed 70 lbft of torque with a top speed of 120 mph.
 Front brakes are twin 320 mm discs with Brembo caliper, while the rear is a single 220 mm disc, also with a Brembo calliper.
-The 2010 prototype, with a dry weight of 180kg was styled as a "Street Scrambler", is now in production.
+The 2010 prototype, with a dry weight of 180 kg was styled as a "Street Scrambler", is now in production.